 An error displays in the page saying, “Select statement having different number of columns”.
 Now we understand that there are more than one column in the table.

-Figure (f) shows the error message occurred by accessing the web site using the above URL.
+Figure 6 shows the error message occurred by accessing the website using the above URL.
 (Using select NULL).